b-geo/DEC-P3/README.md

 - **Streaming Dashboard**: Configured for small EC2 instances
 - **Orchestration**: Configured for AWS Fargate

-An additional workflow handles Python and SQL code linting, automatically fixing formatting issues where possible and requiring manual fixes for issues beyond automatic correction capabilities.
+An additional workflow handles Python and SQL code linting.
+Simple formatting issues will be automatically fixed where possible and issues that can't be fixed will be flagged and the developer will be required to fix the issue locally before pushing again.

 ## Notes and Limitations